ivanreese/ivanish/source/pages/blog.md

   <br><br>

   I work on posts in the open.
 They'll live here, flagged as some sort of draft, until they're done.
 When they're done, I'll add them to my [RSS feed](/rss).

+  <br><br>

+  Why do I even need a blog?
+If I'm writing about something, then that *thing* is the category for the writing.
+Like, if I write about Hyperzine, that should go under Code.
+So maybe the blog should only be for things that I think about, or want to talk about, that have nothing to do with something I've made.

 </section>